logo

 Operator

 Thank you.
 Thank you.
-Our next question is from Batya Levi from UBS.
+Our next question is from Batya Levy from UBS.
 Please go ahead.

 speaker

-Thanks.
-Great.
-Thank you.
-A couple of follow ups.
-First, you mentioned that in October, you saw a bit of pricing stability.
-Do you think that we've seen the worst in terms of the actual declines and for Q, can we start to see maybe better trends from here?
+Great, thank you.
+A couple of follow-ups.
+First, you mentioned that in October you saw a bit of pricing stability.
+Do you think that we've seen the worst in terms of the artful declines?
+And for Q, can we start to see maybe better trends from here?
 And then same question on churn.
 Still high, but you're having a much higher churn level from last year.
-So can we expect at least churn to improve annually in the first quarter?
+So can we expect at least churn to improve annually in the fourth quarter?
 Thank you.

 speaker

-Yeah, I mean, on on on churn, like I said to him in response to mayor, you know, we'd like to get it lower and we're going to continue to work on getting it lower.
-But we're happy, pleased with the improving trajectory on our poo.
-It's going to depend on Black Friday and and the holiday period.
-I think I think rather than rather than making a prediction on where where it's going to go, I'll just highlight the obvious, which is, you know, if if Black Friday and the holiday period is relatively stable, I recognizing that those are heavier promotional periods by design, I suppose, then then we'll be OK.
-And if to the extent promotions are more focused on on hardware than rate plans, and that'll bode well for for service revenue and margins.
-And our poop
+Yeah, I'm sure, like I said in response to Mayor, we'd like to get it lower and we're going to continue to work on getting it lower, but we're happy, pleased with the improving trajectory.
+On ARPU, it's going to depend on Black Friday and the holiday period.
+I think rather than making on where it's going to go, I'll just highlight the obvious, which is, you know, if Black Friday and the holiday period is relatively stable, recognizing that those are heavier promotional periods, you know, by design, I suppose, then we'll be okay.
+And if to the extent promotions are more focused on hardware than rate plans, then that'll bode well for service revenue and margins.
+And ARPU.

 speaker

-and maybe can can you maybe just touch on what the guidance assumes in terms of our expectations for our poo?
+And maybe, can you maybe just touch on what the guidance assumes in terms of our expectations for ARPU?

 speaker

-Well, the on on on revenues, it's in the revised guidance that Curtis highlighted earlier in during his remarks.
+Well, on revenues, it's in the revised guidance that Curtis highlighted earlier during his remarks.

 speaker